TheCompindium13/TheCompindium13/README.md

-# 👋 Hi, I'm TheCompindium13
+# 👋 Hi, I'm Haidon Cossé

 I'm a technical game developer with a focus on **Unity**, **gameplay systems**, **shader development**, and **AI programming**.
 I enjoy building modular, reusable systems and solving performance challenges in real-time environments.